zackmorgs/MorgenthalerDesign/readme.md

 # MorgenthalerDesign
-I just love desiging, so this is my effort to make a decent design system for Blazor WASM.
+I just love designing, so this is my effort to make a decent design system for Blazor WASM.